How do you collect your data?

 How often do you update your data?

-We collect new data three to four times per week.
+We collect new data several times per week.
 However, because correctional agencies update their data according to their own often varying schedules, the date we scraped and updated data may not be precisely the same as the date it was reported by the jurisdiction.
 We have noted in our datasets when we last updated the data for a particular facility or jurisdiction.

 Are the deaths you report those caused by COVID-19 or those from any cause?